 A two-year program for individuals with a completed bachelor’s degree in music but who do not have teaching certification.
 Program requirements include the core graduate courses as well as methods classes, field experiences, and at least a quarter of full-time student teaching.
 (Northwestern does not offer a certification-only program.)

-Students may combine the music education master’s degree with a master’s program in another area within the Bienen School of Music (such as conducting or performance) to pursue a degree with two majors.
+Students in the Bienen School may complete two master’s degrees, such as Music Education and then also Conducting or Performance.
 Students must meet the requirements for admission of both programs.
+The two master’s degrees may then be pursued sequentially, but not concurrently.
 For more information, contact the Office of Music Admission at firstname.lastname@example.org.

 The PhD program in music education is considered one of the finest anywhere.
 Graduates can be found in prestigious positions at colleges and universities both in the United States and abroad.
 Interdisciplinary in nature, the program combines coursework within the Bienen School of Music with programs located in many other parts of the University.
 All students accepted in the PhD program receive a fellowship that includes a full tuition waiver and stipend guaranteed for up to 5 years.